+This is my very favorite healthy habit!
 Based on what’s in season, I’ll choose a star veggie for the week and buy it in bulk or family size.
 That makes it easy to navigate grocery shopping and is a great reminder of how versatile veggies are!
 (This is especially helpful if you’ve been throwing food away that you bought, but never made.)
-If you buy a amily-size portion of asparagus, for example, you could make my asparagus-zoodle dish one night, grill the asparagus another night and try my asparagus and white beans on the last day.
+If you buy a family-size portion of asparagus, for example, you could make my asparagus-zoodle dish one night, grill the asparagus another night and try my asparagus and white beans on the last day.
 All super simple, but very different ways to use one veggie.

 TIP: A favorite veggie to cycle through in the summer is zucchini – it’s great sauteed, roasted, or in zoodle form!
 Pick up several pounds at the market and make my Lemony Zucchini Noodles with Spinach, Cherries, and Pine Nuts, these Lasagna Zucchini Boats, Baked Parmesan Zucchini, and even Turkey Burgers with Zucchini throughout the week.

 2. I automate breakfast to make my busy mornings flow.